Petrolimex

 Petrolimex (PLX), formally the Vietnam National Petroleum Group (Tập đoàn Xăng dầu Việt Nam), is an industry group in Vietnam.
 Besides working in petroleum and natural gas, the company has significant subsidiaries active in the fields of insurance, transport and trading.
 It, in competition with PetroVietnam (PVN), is Vietnam's leading oil and gas producing company.
-Company main offices are located in Ha Noi.
+The company's main offices are located in Hanoi.